fitnr/mxd2qgs/README.md

 Based on Mxd2Qgs for ArcGIS 10 by Allan Maungu (copyright 2011)

-This utility can be installed as a toolbox in ArcGIS, or run on the command line to convert several files at once
+This utility can be installed as a toolbox in ArcGIS, or run on the command line to convert several files at once.

+Note that because of the limits of scripting in ArcGIS, layer symbologies are lost in the conversion

 ### Installing in ArcGIS
 Not yet ready for download, under active development.